lujakob/nestjs-realworld-example-app/README.md

 On merge to the `master` branch 2 workflows run.
 [One Workflow](.github/workflows/release.yml) tags the repo and creates a github release. [the final workflow](.github/workflows/terraform.yml) runs the `terraform plan` and `apply` then a quick smoketest to check the app is up.

 The github deployments API will be updated and the latest deployment URL can be found [here](https://github.com/androidwiltron/nestjs-realworld-example-app/deployments/activity_log?environment=production)

+dependencies:

+2 [secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) must be set in the repository for the above to work

+the heroku api token for heroku cli

+    HEROKU_API_TOKEN

+the email address of the heroku account used

+    HEROKU_EMAIL